FuelsEurope

 14 Mar 2022

-Their ask — FuelsEurope requests that the regulation account for CO2 benefits when renewable and low-carbon liquid fuels replace fossil fuels.
+Message — FuelsEurope requests that the regulation account for CO2 benefits when renewable and low-carbon liquid fuels replace fossil fuels.
 They advocate for a fuel crediting system that maintains separation between vehicle and fuel manufacturers while recognizing fuel-based emissions reductions.
 They emphasize technology neutrality in transport decarbonization.123

-How it helps them — This would create market value for their renewable fuel products in heavy-duty transport.45
+Why — This would create market value for their renewable fuel products in heavy-duty transport.45

-Who loses — Zero-emission vehicle manufacturers face weakened incentives if liquid fuel credits offset emissions.
+Impact — Zero-emission vehicle manufacturers face weakened incentives if liquid fuel credits offset emissions.

 Meeting with Jens Gieseke (Member of the European Parliament, Shadow rapporteur)